 - Slice the chicken breast into very thin slices.
-Also marinate these in crushed garlic, sugar and dark soya sauce.
+Also marinate these in crushed garlic, sugar and dark soy sauce.

 - Add cooking oil to a heated wok.

-- Add thin slices of chicken breast right after the garlic.
+- Add the chicken breast right after garlic.
 When the chicken has been on the stove for a few minutes but is still on the raw side, add 1 tbsp light soya sauce.

 - Spoon the chicken out of the wok and set aside for the time being.